Alkamoore/SSW800-CourseReccomendations/README.md

 Running Notes
 ---------
-The database can be populated from the command line by using update_db.py --courses --degrees --schedule --students
+The database can be populated from the command line by using update_db.py --courses --degrees --schedule --students --popularity --reviews

-Note, due to privacy concerns the student.json has not been uploaded.
+Note, due to privacy concerns the student.json and reviews.json have not been uploaded.
 Instead create your own using the following format

+For students.json:
   {
     "name" : "John Smith",
     "cwid" : "12345678",
 	"advisor" : "Jane Doe",
-	"major" : "SSE",
+	"major" : "SSW",
     "courses" : [
       [
 		"SSW 540",